htrajan/ht-drawsteel/Bestiary/Skeleton.md

 - ★ 12–16: 2 damage; M2 [[Bleeding|bleeding]] (save ends)
 - ✸ 17+: 3 damage; M3 [[Bleeding|bleeding]] (save ends)

-Effect: Each target has a bane on their next attack until the start of the skeleton’s next turn.
+Effect: Each target has a bane on their next attack until the start of the skeleton's next turn.

 **Arise**

-The first time the skeleton is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain half their Stamina and fall [[Prone|prone]].
+The first time the skeleton is reduced to Stamina 0 by damage that isn't fire damage or holy damage and their body isn't destroyed, they regain half their Stamina and fall [[Prone|prone]].